cepthomas/Nebulator/README.md

 I played around with various scripting concepts, but ended up realizing that C# makes a reasonable scripting language, given that we have the compiler available to us at run time.

-It supports midi and OSC, and has a WIP native synthesizer engine.
+It supports midi and OSC.

 While the primary intent is to generate music-by-code, runtime interaction is also supported.
 It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of parameters using custom UI inputs, and display of whatever on the UI.